maxdunn210/resque-pool/README.md

 Also did some other minor changes:

-* Changed the "ps" command in the children_of method to use "command" instead of "cmd" so that it would work on Mac and most Linux distributions.
+* Changed the "ps" command in the children_of method to use "command" instead of "cmd" so that the Cucumber tests would work on Mac and most Linux distributions
 * Updated the gems to the latest version
 * Added debugger support
 * Updated .gitignore to ignore RubyMine and RVM config files